UVA-MLSys/DS5110_Fall_2024/Team 4/README.md

 ## TODO ideas for future builds / features

 general ideas of things we could build out to supplement this POC, general ideas here and nothing set in stone, can adjust we only have a few months.
+We probably will want to do the docker one though.
 ### APIs

 * integrate Stock API (Yahoo Finance)